nikunjsonule/nikunjsonule/README.md

 ### Hi there 👋

-I am Data Science learner skilled at problem solving, technical leadership, communications and presentations with vast experience in the project full life cycle in data pipeline.
+I am Data Science skilled at problem solving, technical leadership, communications and presentations with vast experience in the project full life cycle in data pipeline.

 <!--
 **nikunjsonule/nikunjsonule** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.